palewire/californiacivicdata.org/_posts/2015-01-26-hello-docker.markdown

 {% endhighlight %}

 All three projects are experimental and in the early stages of development.
-The aim is to make it easier for others to install, explore and improve our code base, but we know the code isn't perfect and we want for feedback from hackers like you to make it better.
+The aim is to make it easier for others to install, explore and improve our code base.
+But we know the code isn't perfect and we want for feedback from hackers like you to make it better.
+So break it.
+Please.